YehoanatnEzra/color-naming-evolution/README.md

 # Final Project: Color-Naming Evolution
 This repository contains the final project for Huji course Dynamics, Computation & Networks.
-Our aim was to critically examine the article **Efficient compression in color naming and its evolution** by Zaslavsky, Kemp, Regier & Tishby.
+Our aim was to critically examine the article **Efficient compression in color naming and its evolution**  by Zaslavsky, Kemp, Regier & Tishby (https://sites.socsci.uci.edu/~rfutrell/readings/zaslavsky2018efficient.pdf).
 Specifically, we ask:
 - How do discrete color-naming systems emerge under the Information Bottleneck framework?
 - In what ways do replicator dynamics shape the balance between communicative efficiency (informativeness) and complexity (lexicon size)?